ducksaucewithmsg/trans-neofetch/README.md

+read this as raw, idk how to set github up yet

 okay so i have little to no idea of how to do this, so as i figure it out i will fix stuff.
 SO my goal here is to rebuild neofetch with LGBTQIA+ themed distro ascii art